Tea and Sympathy (film): Plot

-Seventeen-year-old Tom Robinson Lee (John Kerr), a new senior at a boy's prep school, finds himself at odds with the machismo culture of his class in which the other boys love sports, roughhouse, fantasize about girls, and worship their coach, Bill Reynolds (Leif Erickson).
+Seventeen-year-old Tom Robinson Lee (John Kerr), a new senior at a boy's prep school, finds himself at odds with the macho culture of his class in which the other boys love sports, roughhouse, fantasize about girls, and worship their coach, Bill Reynolds (Leif Erickson).
 Tom prefers classical music, reads Candida, goes to the theater, and generally seems to be more at ease in the company of women.

-The other boys torment Tom for his "unmanly" qualities and call him "sister boy," and he is treated unfeelingly by his father, Herb Lee (Edward Andrews), who believes a man should be manly and that his son should fit in with the other boys.
+The other boys torment Tom for his "unmanly" qualities and call him "sister boy", and he is treated unfeelingly by his father, Herb Lee (Edward Andrews), who believes a man should be manly and that his son should fit in with the other boys.
 Only Al (Darryl Hickman), his roommate, treats Tom with any decency, perceiving that being different is not the same as being unmasculine.
 This growing tension is observed by Laura Reynolds (Deborah Kerr), wife of the coach.
 Laura tries to build a connection with Tom, often inviting him alone to tea, and eventually falls in love with him, in part because of his many similarities to her first husband, John, who was killed in World War II.

 The situation escalates when Tom is goaded into visiting the local prostitute, Ellie (Norma Crane), to dispel suspicions about his sexuality, but things go badly.
-Her mockery and derision at his naïveté causes him to attempt suicide in the woman's kitchen.
+Her mockery and derision at his naïveté cause him to attempt suicide in the woman's kitchen.
 His father arrives from the city to meet with the dean about Tom's impending expulsion, having been alerted to Tom's intentions by a classmate.
 Assuming his son's success, he boasts of his son's sexual triumph and time-honored leap into manhood until the Reynoldses inform him otherwise.
 Laura goes in search of Tom and finds him where he often goes to ruminate, near the golf course's sixth tee.
 She tries to comfort him, counseling that he will have a wife and family some day, but he is inconsolable.
 She starts to leave, then returns and takes his hand, they kiss, and she says, "Years from now, when you talk about this, and you will, be kind."

 Ten years into the future the adult Tom, now a successful married writer, returns to his prep school.
 The final scene shows Tom visiting his old coach and house master to ask after Laura.
 Bill tells him that he last heard she is out west somewhere but he has a note from Laura to Tom, which she enclosed in her last letter to Bill.
 Tom opens it outside and learns that she wrote it after reading his published novel, derived from his time at the school and their relationship.
-After their moment of passion, she tells Tom, she had no choice but to leave Bill, and, as Tom wrote in his book, "the wife always kept her affection for the boy."
+After their moment of passion, she tells Tom she had no choice but to leave Bill, and, as Tom wrote in his book, "The wife always kept her affection for the boy."